djwhsdj/VW-SDK/README.md

-# VW-SDK : An Efficient Convolutional Weight Mapping Algorithm Using Shifted and Duplicated Kernel with Variable Windows.
+# VW-SDK: Efficient Convolutional Weight Mapping Using Variable Windows for Processing-In-Memory Architectures.
 ---
 ## Abstract
 With their high energy efficiency, processing-in-memory (PIM) arrays are increasingly being used for convolutional neural network (CNN) inference.
 In PIM-based CNN inference, the computational latency and energy are dependent on how the CNN weights are mapped to the PIM array.
 A recent study proposed shifted and duplicated kernel (SDK) mapping that reuses the input feature maps with a unit of a parallel window, which is convolved with duplicated kernels to obtain multiple output elements in parallel.
 However, the existing SDK-based mapping algorithm does not always result in the minimum computing cycles because it only maps a square-shaped parallel window with the entire channels.
 In this paper, we introduce a novel mapping algorithm called variable-window SDK (VW-SDK), which adaptively determines the shape of the parallel window that leads to the minimum computing cycles for a given convolutional layer and PIM array.
-By allowing rectangular-shaped windows with partial channels, VW-SDK better utilizes PIM array, thereby further reducing the number of computing cycles.
+By allowing rectangular-shaped windows with partial channels, VW-SDK utilizes the PIM array more efficiently, thereby further reduces the number of computing cycles.
 The simulation with a 512x512 PIM array and Resnet-18 shows that VW-SDK improves the inference speed by 1.69x compared to the existing SDK-based algorithm.

 ## Requirements